Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 2. the triceps muscle does not suffer;

-3. Pain and paresthesia appear on the dorsum of the arm when the elbow is extended against the resistance force for 1 minute or when the nerve is tapped at the level of compression;
+3. pain and paresthesia appear on the dorsum of the arm when extending the elbow joint against resistance for 1 minute or when tapping the nerve at the level of compression;

 3. at the level of the external intermuscular septum of the shoulder